zeeshanmcp12/golang/notes.md

       - Subtraction works well with number.
       - division operator returns the qoutient when left operand is divided by right operand. var a,b int = 24,2 (we get the qoutient as 12 because 24 is divided by 12)
       - modulus returns the "reminder" when the left operand is divided by right operand.
       - increment operator is a unary operator.
-Unary operators are that act upon a single operand to produce a new value. var i int = 1; i++
+Unary operators are the operators that act upon a single operand to produce a new value. var i int = 1; i++
     - logical
       - This checks the logic between two expressions.
       - && (logical and), || (logical OR), ! (logical not)